wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 == Upgrade Notice ==

+= 1.9.1 =
+Important update for compatibility with WooCommerce 1.6.6 & 2.0+, recommended upgrade.

 = 1.9 =
 Fix for Blank or zero value in KPIs & new "Auto Refresh" feature